Key Points

 What is a Japanese Birth Acceptance Certificate?

 出生届受理証明書 / Shusshou Todoke Juri ShomeishoThe Japanese Birth Acceptance Certificate — shusshou todoke juri shomeisho (出生届受理証明書) — is a public document confirming that a birth registration has been accepted by a municipal office under the Family Register Act.
 The municipality where you actually file the birth registration issues this certificate (typically the place of birth or the parents' place of residence).
-Depending on the municipality, it may be available shortly after birth registration and can often be obtained before the family register (koseki tohon) is updated.
+Depending on the municipality, it may be available shortly after birth registration and may be obtained before the family register (koseki tohon) is updated.
 That timing can matter when an overseas filing has an approaching deadline.

 A note on terminology: A gyoseishoshi (行政書士) is a Japanese certified administrative procedures specialist licensed under the Gyoseishoshi Act.
 The profession is a national qualification regulated by the Ministry of Internal Affairs and Communications, with statutory authority to prepare and submit documents to government agencies, including apostille applications.